 Who is protected under this housing law?

-There are many different housing laws that involve rights of tenants and landlords.
-The housing law described in this section provides tenant protections for victims of domestic violence, sexual assault or stalking and their household members.1
+The housing law described in this section provides tenant protections for victims of domestic violence, sexual assault, or stalking and their household members.1

 1 ME ST T. 14 § 6001(6)(A)